mackadrian/MRU-python/README.md

 # MRU-assignments
-These are MRU assignments programming assignments that I created.
+These are the MRU assignments programming assignments that I created during FALL Semester 2022.